 I have geared the design of our tools so that they are comfortable to use and economic to produce, and use the full advantages of many years of hand tool design and production.
 One of our specialist areas is guitar tools using diamond abrasion.
 Diamond is the hardest known substance known and our surfaces are many little diamonds embedded in a surface plating.
 This means that as the surface wears new diamonds are exposed.
 They are equally long lasting on stainless frets and normal nickel silver frets.
 WIth diamond abrasion surface, when in use the file stays on the fret very well and there's no chatter

 I design parts with a scientific view of what it needs to do on the guitar and how can it be optimised.
 I strive to finish parts to the highest precision but also to make sure the buyer can reasonably tailor the part to get the best fit.

 No guitar has to be a bad guitar !

-My main occupation up until about 10 years ago was as an experimental physicist bulding space instrumentation - and so I gained plenty of experience in dealing with design and manufacture of one off items.
+My main occupation up until early 2000 was as an experimental physicist building space instrumentation - and so I gained plenty of experience in dealing with the design and manufacture of one-off items.
 My business has combined my scientific and music skills into one and, over the last few years, a dedicated workshop for guitar tools and parts production has been built up.

-If you have eny queries, please do no hesitate to contact us via our Contact Page
+If you have any queries, please do not hesitate to contact us via our Contact Page